 Every once in a while, amidst all the noise, you'll catch opportunities as small as turning a customer's complaint into a public complement or as big as starting a viral hashtag.

 #NugsForCarter is a recent example of what could happen when community management is done right.
 By listening and engaging in the right way at the right time, Wendy's sparked a viral movement that resulted in the most retweeted tweet of all time.

 HELP ME PLEASE.
 A MAN NEEDS HIS NUGGS pic.twitter.com/4SrfHmEMo3— Carter Wilkerson (@carterjwm) April 6, 2017

 Not all relevant mentions will tag your brand directly on social media.
 Sometimes customers will mention you in other ways (misspellings, by product, etc.) or in places like blog comments or forums that aren't as easy to find.

 You can set up Google Alerts (free) or BuzzSumo Alerts to keep tabs on mentions that relate to your brand online.
-You can also search on many social networks for specific keywords or hashtags to find public posts that reflect a certain sentiment or demand for your product that you might want to act on.
+You can also search on many social networks for specific keywords or the most popular hashtags to find public posts that reflect a certain sentiment or demand for your product that you might want to act on.

 If I was selling LED shoes online, for example, I could use Twitter to find people who've expressed interest in my product that I could potentially engage with.